backdrop-contrib/views_aggregator/README.txt

-o lets you add your own custom aggregation functions to the existing set o aggregation functions can take parameters, as currently employed by "Filter rows", "Count" and "Label" o supports "Webform submission data: Value" fields (Webform 7.x-4.x)
+o lets you add your own custom aggregation functions to the existing set o aggregation functions can take parameters, as currently employed by "Filter rows", "Count" and "Label" o on Views of type "Webform submissions" the module supports the field "Webform submission data: Value" (requires Webform 7.x-4.x)

 Basics Recap: what is aggregation again?
 ----------------------------------------